Son of Man Son of God Matt 8:20 CLICK TITLE FOR AUDIO on Jesus is God and Man.

-Jesus Christ is both the Son of man and the Son of God.
+Jesus Christ is God and man.
+He is both the Son of man and the Son of God.
 Are these titles ambiguous and confusing, creating doubt as to his true identity?
 Or do these designations have enough significance to warrant the use of both of them in the Bible.
 Let’s see.

 Son of Man refers to:

 Men in general – Num 23:19 – son of man just means a descendant of another man who would be prone to lie or repent.
 See Job 25:6.
 Other places where the word man, and the phrase son of man occur together are similar to Job 25:6.
 See Ps 8:4 and many other Old Testament references.
 In Ps 80:17 the reference is to Jesus Christ.

 Ezekiel, in connection with the second coming – Ezek 2:1 – and all the other references to Ezekiel as the Son of man connect him to prophecy, particularly the prophecy of the second coming of Jesus [Matt 24:27, 30, 37, 44; Matt 26:64, etc].
 Daniel’s vision concerning the second coming of Jesus in Dan 7:13 refers to the Son of man.
 See Dan 8:17 where Daniel is called son of man in a reference that concerns “the time of the end.”